RC-Web-crawler/Hugo-site/content/2nd_home/6_content.md

 dictionary.

 To use topic-specific dictionaries, the keyword corpus and dictionary need to be built in advance.
+In this study, we use the results of keywords analysis to help our dictionary construction.
+Our dictionary includes all keywords with frequency larger than 35 in the keywords analysis.
+In addition, some popular words, e.g. "send", are added to the dictionary manually to improve the performance.
 {{%expand "build dictionary" %}}

     #Build keyword corpus